BarrettNB/Springboard/Capstone_2--Airport_weather/README.md

 * Hail: Presence of hail (0 or 1)
 * Wind: Wind over 40 mph (0 or 1)
 * Rain: Presence of rain (0, 1=Light, 2=Medium, 3=Heavy)
 * Sleet: Presence of sleet (0 or 1).
 Note: The paper did not distinguish between hail and sleet; this had to be done manually.
-Details are given in the EDA writeup.
+Details are given below.
 * Snow: Presence of snow (0, 1=Light, 2=Medium, 3=Heavy)
 * FracCancelled: Fraction of the departing flights cancelled due to weather
 * FracDelayed: Fraction of the departing flights delayed due to weather